accurtis1/WesternTextAdventure/README.md

   - refactored River's steaming pile of crap that was entry()

 Going to bed now.
 I've been working on this thing for 8 hours and have added 0 new features.
 I feel like experienced developers would get a chuckle out of the exasperation in that statement.
 Good night/morning.

+#### *07/31/2017*
+  - gold is displayed during a trade
+  - fixed error when a non-integer is chosen during trade
+  - fixed formatting for striking and fleeing a fight
+  - fixed returning to world after fight
+  - did a lot with how weapons are set
+  - added item.special
+  - removed item.special
+  - added player.sellingInventory
+  - an appearance by my friend ADD (lots of frivolous formatting)
+  - ruined formatting
+  - implemented hidden room functionality
+  - damn near finished shady quest